-malpua recipe with step by step photos – a traditional north indian sweet of soft, fluffy and yet crisp pancakes coated with sugar syrup and served with rabri or thickened sweetened milk.
+malpua recipe with step by step photos. malpua is a traditional north indian sweet of soft, fluffy and yet crisp pancakes coated with sugar syrup and served with rabri or thickened sweetened milk.

 so this recipe is indeed a fluffy version of malpua. the inner texture is fluffy and the outside edges are crisp. i have stayed true to the way this recipe is traditionally made except for the deep frying and allowing the batter to ferment overnight. so this is an instant version. well no so instant too as i did keep the batter to rest for some minutes.

-ghee is traditionally used for frying malpuas and they are also deep fried. i did use ghee for frying but shallow fried them instead of deep frying.
+ghee is traditionally used for frying malpura and they are also deep fried. i did use ghee for frying but shallow fried the malpua instead of deep frying.

 malpuas have to be served hot or warm. if you serve them at room temperature or chill them, then the malpuas become chewy. but if you like chewy texture, you can serve them chilled.

-serving malpua with rabri is optional. you can just serve these pancakes coated with the sugar syrup. if you plan to make rabri, then you can make it before you prepare the malpua or a day before. refrigerate the rabri if you have made it a day before.
+serving malpua with rabri is optional. you can just serve these pancakes coated with the sugar syrup. however many people are fond of the malpua rabdi combo. if you plan to make rabri, then you can make it before you prepare the malpua or a day before. refrigerate the rabri if you have made it a day before.

 in the step by step i have not included the rabri recipe. here you can check the step by step recipe on how to make rabri. in the recipe details right below the pics, i have included the method of making rabri.